You are here:

 Download our termly agenda templates

-The suggested agenda items in these templates are aimed at governing boards in maintained schools and academies, however you'll need to adapt them depending on your context.
+The suggested agenda items in these templates are aimed at governing boards in maintained schools and academies, but you'll need to adapt them depending to your own context.

-This is not an exhaustive list of agenda items, and you should check with your local authority or academy trust to see if there are any specific items that must be included.
+This isn't an exhaustive list of agenda items.
+Don't forget to check with your local authority or academy trust to see if there are any specific items that must be included.

 Lambeth School Services publishes termly model governing board agendas for its schools.
-These models have recommendations of actions that the board should take.
-You can find them in the 'communications' section of the local authority's website.
+These models have recommended actions for you to take each term.

 MAT board of trustees